Collaborative Design

 It was fun to play around with hue saturation adustment layers and create a reflection.

-Bookshop Logo: The Wise Owl Bookstore
+The Wise Owl Bookstore Logo

 I created a logo with a symbol - the owl.
 I illustrated an owl and used it since it speaks of wisdom and oversight.
 There is also calmness in the owl, but his eyes make the logo a bit quirky too adding fun.
 People would like to be at peace when reading and searching for book.
 I chose a slighted muted color scheme.
 I decided on using the typeface, Egyptian Slate Std.

-Hamlet Poster
+Shakespeare Poster

 I chose a Shakespearean play and found very old-timey typeface for the title.
 I sketched a knife from the era and had it hover ominously over the title.